Special Group (India)

-The Special Group (SG) is the special forces unit of Research and Analysis Wing, India's foreign intelligence agency.
-It is also known as 4 Vikas, 22 SF and 22 SG.
-The unit is considered to be composed of the most elite soldiers of India and its responsibilities include conducting those operations with which the Indian government may not wish to be overtly associated.
+The Special Group (SG) is the clandestine operations unit of Cabinet Secretariat (Cabinet Secretariat).
+It is responsible for covert and paramilitary operations and is known as 4 Vikas, 22 SF and 22 SG.
+Its responsibilities include conducting operations to thwart urban terrorism with which the Indian Armed Forces may not wish to be overtly associated.

-Established in 1981, the SG was raised in the following year under Project Sunray.
-The unit is extremely secretive; its existence was previously unknown to the public.
-SG has reportedly undertaken black operations outside India.
-There are a total of 4 SG squadrons, with each squadron consisting of four troops.
+Established in 1981, it was raised in the following year under Project Sunray.
+Its existence was previously unknown to the public.
+There are a total of four SG squadrons, with each squadron consisting of four troops and each troop consisting of 25 personnel.
 Each troop has a specialized skill-set.
-SG draws its personnel from all the branches of the Indian military, primarily from the Special Forces.
+SG draws its personnel from all the branches of Indian Armed Forces, with 20-30% being drawn from the Special forces.

 History

 Origins

-The Special Group was created in 1981 as a classified unit of the Research and Analysis Wing (RAW) tasked for undertaking covert operations.
-The Directorate General of Security, which was a confidential organisation created with assistance from the CIA after the Sino-Indian War of 1962, was put under the control of RAW in 1968.
-In 1982, Project Sunray was initiated by the Directorate, under which an officer from the Para SF of the Indian Army was tasked to raise a unit comprising 250 personnel.
+The Special Group was created in 1981 as a classified unit under Research and Analysis Wing tasked with undertaking covert operations.
+The Directorate General of Security, which was a confidential organisation created with assistance from the CIA after the Sino-Indian War of 1962, was put under the control of R&AW in 1968.
+In 1982, Project Sunray was initiated by the Directorate, under which an officer from the Para SF of the Indian Army was tasked with raising a unit comprising 250 personnel.
 In early 1983, a group of six personnel were sent to a confidential military base in Israel.
 There they received training from a specialist team of Mossad for a few weeks.
-This team, which had earlier rescued hostages from Uganda's Entebbe airport with some assistance from RAW, was composed of commandos from the Sayeret Matkal.
+This team, which had earlier rescued hostages from Uganda's Entebbe airport with some assistance from R&AW, was composed of commandos from the Sayeret Matkal.

 The original mandate of the SG was similar to that of the British Special Air Service and included counterterrorism and hostage rescue.
 However, this mandate was later transferred to the National Security Guard.
 The current mandate of the SG is not fully known.

 Security at International summits in 1983

-The Non-Aligned Movement summit and Commonwealth Heads of Government Meeting in 1983 was conducted under the direct vigil of the SG to prevent any untoward event.
+The Non-Aligned Movement summit and Commonwealth Heads of Government Meeting in 1983 was conducted under the direct supervision of the SG to prevent any untoward event.
 The Non-Aligned summit was particularly important since it would cement India's position as the leader of the movement.